-Grades: Length: Full Year 11-12

-Prerequisite: Successful completion Credit: 1.0 3.0 MCC of Regents Algebra II
+Grades: 11-12 Length: Full Year Prerequisite: Successful completion Credit: 1.0 of Regents Algebra II

 This is a full-year course designed for students who intend to pursue a math or science career in college.
 This course consists of the study of functions and their application.
-Functions and models investigated include: linear, polynomial, logarithmic, exponential, and trigonometric.
+Functions and models investigated include linear, polynomial, logarithmic, exponential and trigonometric.
 This is a pre-calculus course totally integrated with a graphing calculator.
-Students may receive college credit with MCC.
-A minimum cumulative average of 80 in Algebra I, Regents Geometry and Regents Algebra II is recommended.
+A minimum cumulative average of 80 in Algebra I, Regents Geometry, and Regents Algebra II is recommended.